Join Us On The Water

 Aquatic Invasive Species Monitoring Event

-Over the weekend of August 19-21, you will survey a section of shoreline for aquatic invaders, primarily plants and also mussels, snails, and fish if you see them.
+Next summer, you will survey a section of shoreline for aquatic invaders, primarily plants and also mussels, snails, and fish if you see them.
 There will be a training held before the event to help with identification on the water, and there will be stations at locations around the lake for volunteers to report to with data or questions.
 AIS monitoring in the lake is important for early detection of new invaders, such as hydrilla, that may pass by the inspection station and boat launch stewards.

 Water Assessments by Volunteer Evaluators (WAVE)